Sony Channel (Russia): History

-Sony Channel (Russia) is currently managed by Vladmir Utin (Chief Operating Officer) and Mikhail Rossolko (Chief Creative Officer).
+Sony Channel is currently managed by Vladmir Utin (Chief Operating Officer) and Mikhail Rossolko (Chief Creative Officer).

 Content

-Sony channel (Russia) operates three channels: Sony Sci-Fi, Sony Entertainment Television, and Sony Turbo.
+Sony channel operates three channels: Sony Sci-Fi, Sony Entertainment Television, and Sony Turbo.
 Sony Sci-Fi was launched in Russia in 2007 as AXN-Sci-Fi and in 2013 it changed its name to Sony Sci-Fi.
 Its content includes sci-fi, fantasy, supernatural, and adventure fiction.
 In 2009, Sony Entertainment Television was launched in hopes of attracting a female audience.
 Then in 2012 Sony Turbo was launched with the male audience in mind.

 Sony Pictures Television Russia has produced a number of primetime drama series, telenovelas, and sitcoms.
-The company adapted various television formats for Russian audiences such as Betty La Fea (romanized: Ne Rodis’ Krassivoy), Midwives (Akusherka), Married...with Children (Schastlivy Vmeste), and Everybody Loves Raymond (Voroniny).
+The company adapted various television formats for Russian audiences such as Betty La Fea (romanized: Ne Rodis Krasivoy), Midwives (Akusherka), Married...with Children (Shchastlivy Vmeste), and Everybody Loves Raymond (Voroniny).
 With over 500 episodes, Everybody Loves Raymond was officially recorded by Guinness World Records as the world’s longest-running adaptation of a TV series.

-"Sony Pictures Television Russia co-created and co-produced the CTC's hit series The Eighties (Vos'midesyatiye) and scripted reality series Strong Medicine (Vernoye Sredstvo), which has over 300 episodes.
+"Sony Pictures Television Russia co-created and co-produced the CTC's hit series The Eighties (Vosmidesyatye) and scripted reality series Strong Medicine (Vernoe Sredstvo), which has over 300 episodes.
 Among the most popular projects of Sony Pictures Television Russia are an original TV-series, Poor Nastya (Bednaya Nastya), and a local version of the American sitcom, The Nanny (Moya Prekrasnaya Nyanya)."

-"Over the last few years, Sony Pictures Television Russia has successfully developed and produced several non-scripted projects, including original formats and adaptations, such as Momsters (Moya Svekrov’ Monstr), To Forgive or To Revenge (Izmeny), and Fish on The Cake (Idealny Uzhin)."
+"Over the last few years, Sony Pictures Television Russia has successfully developed and produced several non-scripted projects, including original formats and adaptations, such as Momsters (Moya Svekrov Monstr), To Forgive or To Revenge (Izmeny), and Fish on The Cake (Idealnyy Uzhin)."

 "Sony Pictures Television Russia plans to continue its cooperation with the leading TV channels and online platforms in Russia and to produce more formats in different genres, from reality shows to historical dramas."